Transmissible spongiform encephalopathy

-Prion diseases are unusual in that their aetiology may be genetic, infectious, or idiopathic.
-Genetic (inherited) prion diseases result from rare mutations in PRNP, the gene that codes for PrP (see Genetics, below).
+Prion diseases are unusual because they can be genetic, infectious, or idiopathic.
+Genetic (inherited) prion diseases result from rare mutations in PRNP, the gene that codes for PrP.
 Unlike conventional infectious diseases, which are spread by agents with a DNA or RNA genome (such as viruses or bacteria), prion diseases are transmitted by prions, the active material of which is solely abnormal PrP.
-Infection can occur when the organism is exposed to prions through ingestion of infected foodstuffs or via iatrogenic means (such as treatment with biologic material that had been inadvertently contaminated with prions).
+Infection can occur when the organism is exposed to prions through consuming contaminated food or via iatrogenic means (such as treatment with biological material that is accidentally contaminated with prions).
 The variant form of Creutzfeldt–Jakob disease in humans is caused by exposure to BSE prions.
-Whereas the naturally occurring transmission of prion diseases among nonhuman species is relatively common, prion transmission to humans is very rare; rather, the majority of human prion diseases are idiopathic in nature (see Infectivity, below).
+While prion diseases spread relatively easily among animals, transmission to humans is very rare.
+Most people who develop prion disease were never exposed to an infected animal or contaminated material; in the majority of cases, there is no identifiable cause.
 Sporadic prion diseases occur in the absence of a mutation in the gene for PrP or a source of infection.

-Although research has shown that the infectious capacity of prions is encoded in the conformation of PrP^{Sc}, it is likely that auxiliary substances contribute to their formation and/or infectivity.
-Purified PrP^{C} appears to be unable to convert to the infectious PrP^{Sc} form in a protein misfolding cyclic amplification (PMCA) assay unless other components are added, such as a polyanion (usually RNA) and lipids.
-These other components, termed cofactors, may form part of the infectious prion, or they may serve as catalysts for the replication of a protein-only prion.
+Although research has shown that the ability of prions to cause infection depends on the shape of abnormal PrP, auxiliary substances likely contribute to their formation and/or infectivity.
+In a protein misfolding cyclic amplification (PMCA) assay, purified PrP^{C} cannot convert into the infectious PrP form, unless other components are added, such as a polyanion (usually RNA) and lipids.
+Other components, known as cofactors, may form part of the infectious prion, or act as catalysts for the replication of a protein-only prion.
 Considering that the cofactors can be produced by chemical synthesis instead of being sourced solely from infected cases (or any animal at all), it is fair to say that they do not form the infectious part of the prion.
 However, these catalysts (especially the polyanion) do have a tendency to be included in the prion aggregate, which makes seeding new aggregates easier in vitro.

 Classification

 Prion diseases can be classified according to the characteristics of the prions that are involved in each type of disease.
 PrP^{C} refers to "Cellular" PrP, the normal form of the protein that is not misfolded.
-PrP^{Sc} refers to the scrapie-associated form of PrP, although it is often used as a general term for misfolded (disease-causing) PrP.
-Other generic terms for disease-associated PrP are PrP^{Res} ("Res" stands for "Resistant" to protease), and PrP^{D} ("D" for "Disease").
+PrP^{Sc} refers to the scrapie-associated form of PrP, Other generic terms for disease-associated PrP are PrP^{Res} ("Res" stands for "Resistant" to protease), and PrP^{D} ("D" for "Disease").
 In the Table below, different prion types are classified based on the disease to which they are linked.
 Differences in shape among the different prion protein forms are incompletely understood, although new methods such as cryo-electron microscopy are beginning to address this problem.